 9. Math, anyone?
 Pesos are the cash in Cancun.
 Convert some dollars before you head to Mexico or be prepared to get cash out of an ATM or exchange money at your resort.
-The conversion rate is between 12 and 13 pesos per U.S. dollar.
-So, you are going to need to get your mind ready to do the math on how much that meal or sun dress or sombrero costs in greenbacks, and it helps to be able to figure the proper amount to tip your servers, as well.
+The conversion rate is about pesos per U.S. dollar (as of 2020).
+So, you are going to need to get your mind ready to do the math for how much that meal or sun dress or sombrero costs in greenbacks, and it helps to be able to figure the proper amount to tip your servers, as well.

 7. Time flies.
 Expect that you'll spend about twice as long to do something -- anything.
 If you are told your outing will be about 90 minutes, it very well could be three hours.
 A five-minute wait in line, will inevitably be 10 minutes or longer.
 It's called Mexican time or Caribbean time.
 Try not to get too frustrated.